binhe22/mipscpu/README.md

 #mipscpu

-Yes, it is a cpu that implements the subset of  mips instruction.
+Yes, it is a cpu that implements the subset of  mips instructions set.
-It is an important part of what we are doing -- a computer with its own cpu,input/output module(such as PS2 kerboard and VGA),OS,compiler,file system and even a network stack.
+It is an important part of what we are working on  -- a  computer system  with its own cpu,input/output modules(such as PS2 kerboard and VGA),OS,compiler,file system and even a network stack.
 We want to make  it before we graduate.
-In our opinion ,it should be a complete system that can be used to make the students who major in computer science have a easy way to practice the knowledge got in classes.
+In our opinion ,it should be a complete system that can be used to make the students who major in computer science have an easy way to practice the knowledge got in classes.
+You are welcomed if you want to join us.

 ##Instruction Set
  In this simple implementation, both the instruction and data handled are 16 bits.
 Refered to the MIPS ,we designed our instructio as follows:

     void advance_pc (Byte offset){
          PC  =  nPC;
          nPC  += offset;
     }

+In the future , we will add more instructions and make some changes to what we are using now.
+Your suggestions are invited.
 ###Support
 * halt
 >Description: